Irish cricket team in Zimbabwe in 2024–25: Squads

-On 14 February, Barry McCarthy was ruled out of the ODI and T20I series due to a abdominal muscle injury and Jordan Neill named in ODI squad and Fionn Hand named in T20I squad as his replacement.
+On 14 February, Barry McCarthy was ruled out of the ODI and T20I series due to an abdominal muscle injury and Jordan Neill named in ODI squad and Fionn Hand named in T20I squad as his replacement.
 On 17 February, Ross Adair was ruled out of the T20I series due to a calf injury, with Tim Tector named as his replacement.